Eberswalde Hoard: Description

-Origin, date
+Origin and date

-The hoard used to be thought to represent the stores of a merchant.
-More recent research suggests that it was of religious significance.
+The hoard used to be thought to represent the stores of a merchant., but more recent research suggests that it was of religious significance.
 The hoard is dated to the 9th century BC.

 Similar artefacts

-Compare Eberswalde bowls with the Bowls of Axtroki (Guipuzcoa) and the Treasure of Villena (Alicante):

 Later history

 After the end of the Second World War in 1945, the Eberswalde Hoard disappeared from the Berlin museum, along with the so-called "Treasure of Priam".
 The suspicion that the Red Army might have removed both finds was denied by the Soviets for decades.
-After Russian president Boris Yeltsin admitted that "Priam's Treasure" was in Russian hands, the authorities ceased to explicitly deny that they also held Eberswalde Hoard.
-In 2004, a reporter from German magazine Der Spiegel located it in a secret depot within Moscow's Pushkin Museum.
-Germany has requested return of the materials, and the issue has caused tension between the German and Russian governments.
+After Russian President Boris Yeltsin admitted that "Priam's Treasure" was in Russian hands, the authorities ceased to explicitly deny that they also held Eberswalde Hoard.
+In 2004, a reporter from the German magazine Der Spiegel located it in a secret depot within Moscow's Pushkin Museum.
+Germany has requested return of the materials, and the issue has caused tension between the German and the Russian governments.
 Reproductions of the hoard are on display at the Museum für Vor- und Frühgeschichte in Berlin and the Stadt- und Kreismuseum in Eberswalde.
 The Eberswalde replica is by local goldsmith Eckhard Herrmann.